vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Assign Avi Controller License

-If you have Avi Enterprise License, you can assign the same by navigating to Administration > Settings > Licensing page and clicking on Apply Key.
+If you have an Avi license, you can assign it by navigating to the Administration > Settings > Licensing page and clicking the Apply Key.

 Punch in your license key and hit save.